La Libertad (song)

-"La Libertad" (English: The Freedom) is a song by Spanish-German singer-songwriter Álvaro Soler.
-It was released on 10 May 2019, as the third single from his second studio album, Mar de Colores (2018), serving as the second single from its Versión Extendida reissue.
+"La libertad" ('Freedom') is a song by Spanish singer-songwriter Álvaro Soler.
+It was released on 10 May 2019, as the third single from his second studio album, Mar de colores (2018), serving as the second single from its Versión Extendida reissue.
 The song was written by Soler, Ali Zuckowski, Jakke Erixson and Simon Triebel.

 Music video

-The music video for "La Libertad" was released on Álvaro Soler's YouTube channel on 10 May 2019.
-As of 18 July 2020, the video has over 34 million views.
+The music video for "La libertad" was released on Álvaro Soler's YouTube channel on 10 May 2019.
+As of 10 May 2023, the video has over 54 million views.